jaiversin/opentok-ios-sdk-webrtc/README.md

 	- App plays audio
 	- App provides Voice over IP services

+Or if you use [CocoaPods](http://cocoapods.org/?q=opentok):

+1. Add `pod 'OpenTokSDK-WebRTC', '~> 2.1.7'` to your Podfile
+2. Execute `pod install`

+If you are building an iOS 7 application, follow these steps:

+1. Select your project on the Project Navigator and choose  ”Other..” in ”Architectures” under the "Build Settings" tab.
+2. Change the current value to `$(ARCHS_STANDARD_32_BIT)`
+3. For the ”C++ Standard Library” property, select `libstdc++ (GNU C++ standard library)`
+4. Add an empty .mm file to your project.

 Next steps:

 1. In the ViewController.h file, add the following line (after `import <UIKit/UIKit.h>`):